peakBreaker/peakBreaker.github.io/_posts/2018-09-07-Golang-with-The-Paal-Gang.markdown

 - When returning multiple values, either give all returns a declaration in function prototype, or none (just datatypes types).
 Declaring return variables in function prototype will return them implicitly.

 ```
+func split(sum int) (x, y int) {
+	x = sum * 4 / 9
+	y = sum - x
+	return
+}
 ```

+The above function will return x and y implicitly because they are declared as returns in the function prototype.
+Sweet!

 - go fmt is the standard for golang formatting/convention: `$ go fmt myfile.go`
 - Golang scope rules are very simple, everything between {} is a scope